matthewlong29/PareAndFlourish_Site/_posts/2016-11-23-top-10-wines-budget.md

   </div>
   <div class="col-md-9 col-sm-6">
     <h3>6.
 Barefoot, Pinot Grigio</h3>
     <p>If you’ve been around a college girl, you’ve seen Barefoot.
 You probably also know that it’s the college girl’s drink-of-choice because it’s cheap.
 Don’t let that fool you.
 It’s a pretty solid dry white.
-You can also use it in holiday sangria recipes like <a href="https://www.pinterest.com/pin/595530750695343522/" target="_blank">this one</a>.</p>
+You can also use it in holiday sangria recipes like <a href="https://www.pinterest.com/pin/595530750695343522/">this one</a>.</p>
   </div>
 </div>